 - As the cheesecake is cooling, make the meringue.
 Clean a mixing bowl and whisk and thoroughly dry.
 Quickly rub down with lemon juice.

 - Add the egg whites to the bowl and beat.
-While you are beating the whites, add the sugar and water to a small saucepan and heat without mixing until the sugar dissolves.
+While you are beating the whites, add the sugar and water to a small saucepan and heat without stirring until the sugar dissolves.

-- Add cream of tartar and salt to the egg whites and once the egg whites are at soft peaks, turn up the speed of your mixer and drizzle in the sugar syrup between the bowl and the whisk.
+- Add cream of tartar and salt to the egg whites.
+Once the egg whites form soft peaks, turn up the speed of your mixer and drizzle in the sugar syrup between the bowl and the whisk.
 Continue to beat until the whites form stiff, glossy peaks.
 Beat in the vanilla.

-- Once the cheesecake is fully cooled (I chilled mine in the refrigerator for 30 minutes once it was cooled).
-Top with more lemon curd.
-Fit a piping bag with a large tip and fill with the meringue (or use a spoon) and top the cheesecake with the meringue.
+- Fit a piping bag with a large tip and fill with the meringue (or use a spoon) and top the cheesecake with the meringue.
 Lightly torch using a kitchen torch.

 - Serve immediately.
 If you are not serving immediately, save the meringue until you are ready to serve.